cloudnative-pg/cloudnative-pg/SUPPORT.md

-[CloudNativePG maintainers will review each submission](https://github.com/cloudnative-pg/governance/blob/main/GOVERNANCE.md#voting) and reserve the right to vet your request if your website doesn’t clearly mention CloudNativePG support, includes at least one link back to [cloudnative-pg.io](https://cloudnative-pg.io), or if your claims cannot be objectively verified.
+[CloudNativePG maintainers will review each submission](https://github.com/cloudnative-pg/governance/blob/main/GOVERNANCE.md#voting) and reserve the right to vet your request if your website doesn’t clearly mention CloudNativePG support, if it doesn't include at least one link back to [cloudnative-pg.io](https://cloudnative-pg.io), or if your claims cannot be objectively verified.